 - Crocidolite (Blue Asbestos)

-Chrysolite is the only variety to come under the serpentine group, which incidentally is the most toxic.
+Chrysolite is the only type to come under the serpentine group, which incidentally is the most toxic.

-Its form is typically formed of curly fibres and sheet crystals.
+Its form is commonly formed of curly fibres and sheet crystals.

-The other five come under the Amphibole group which have different fibres, frequently described as needle-shaped.
+The other five come under the Amphibole group which have different fibres, repeatedly described as needle-shaped.

 Although not as toxic as serpentine-based asbestos, they are still regarded as being highly dangerous.

 - Bognor Regis

 - Haywards Heath

 Do you need an asbestos survey?
 Let us help!

 We have the capability to provide a high quality and efficient service, to locate and identify any suspect hazardous materials.
 Our service is fast and efficient, backed up by extremely competitive rates.
 So speak to KD Asbestos first!